 Directing Preclinical Drug Development Activities

-The DDI leverages world-class research and drug developement resources at The Ohio State University to advance projects through preclinical development to a clinical trial stage.
-In cases where the required expertise is not available at Ohio State or accessible within an acceptable development timeframe, the DDI partners with external contract research organizations.
+The DDI leverages world-class research and drug development resources at The Ohio State University to advance projects from early drug discovery through preclinical and clinical development.
+When necessary, the DDI partners with external contract research organizations.
 The DDI team coordinates and manages all of the necessary early stage drug development activities to ensure a seamless integration of project teams and timely progression of projects.

 Managing Intellectual Property

 Intellectual property is the tangible, marketable core of every DDI-invested project.
 Each project has an intellectual property strategy defined before DDI investment.
 The intellectual property strategy is used to guide the drug development strategy and influences overall pipeline decisions as well.
 The DDI works closely with licensing officers at the Ohio State Technology Commercialization Office (TCO) to ensure that our invested projects are appropriately disclosed, patented and protected.
 The DDI and TCO also work together on external partnering, licensing negotiations and contract terms for invested projects.

 The DDI evaluates the commercial viability of every technology prior to investment and regularly throughout the development process.
 The DDI recognizes that the pharmaceutical competitive landscape is constantly evolving and that the clinical need for a product may change dramatically within a short time.
 To understand and respond to changes in commercial potential, the DDI leverages both internal and external resources: